Ju-nic2/OpenCL/synchronization/README.md

 ### Buffer,KernelArg
 Buffer is allocated space in device.
 Kernel Arg is specific location of space
+** CL_TRUE : this parameter block kernel operation untill all data is ready.
+** CL_FALSE : this parameter nonblock kernel operation.

 ### kernel Arg identifiers
 __private -> is for only one work-item(thread),Process Element